Bondurant-Hustin House

-The Bondurant-Hustin House, located at 104 Castlewood Dr. in Peewee Valley, Kentucky, is a two-story Queen Anne-style house which was built in 1885.
+The Bondurant-Hustin House, located at 104 Castlewood Dr. in Pewee Valley, Kentucky, is a two-story Queen Anne-style house which was built in 1885.
 It was listed on the National Register of Historic Places in 1989.

 It is asymmetric in plan and has a round tower with a conical roof.
 It has a wraparound porch with Tuscan-style columns.
 The property includes a carriage house which is a second contributing building in the listing.